makrai/notes/dowty82-gramm-rel-in-montague.md

 # 8 RELATION-CHANGING VERSUS VARIABLE-BINDING RULES

-* division among syntactic rules traditionally treated as movement rules is between category-changing rules vs unbounded movement rules e.g. Relative Clau
+* division among syntactic rules traditionally treated as movement rules is between category-changing rules vs unbounded movement rules eg Relative Clau
 * category-changing can describe apparent "movement" of an NP from only one syntactic position and to only one syntactic position; this
   * follows from